Programme

 During your time in the CDT you will develop substantial technical and transferable skills enabling you to build a successful career and become a leader in industry or academia.
 In addition to a wide range of computational, modelling and experimental techniques, you will have many opportunities to develop team working, communication and problem solving skills.

-Duration: 4 years
+Duration: 4 years (FT) or 6.8 years (PT)

-Number of places: up to 10
+Number of funded places: up to 12

 Course structure: download